rimutaka/posts/lambda-url-with-cloudfront/readme.md

 ```

 The browser receives the above response and follows with HTTP GET asking the lambda to do some work, e.g. return some data.
-The GET request contains the _Authorization_ header with a truncated JWT token:
+The GET request contains the _Authorization_ header with a truncated JWT token (see the last line):

 ```
 GET / HTTP/1.1